l31rb4g/Davi/README.md

 How to use
 -------------------
-Just put davi.exe in the directory you want and run it. the default server port is 9000.
+Just put davi.exe in the directory you want and run it.
 The default URL is http://localhost:9000

 Features